 Ex-female boarders have an ability to get in with people of all classes and help others feel at ease.
 However, as their suffering is masked, the therapist may have to resist reciprocating the friendliness in order to take seriously the perceived suffering hidden behind the social presentation.
 Women may also show up symptoms of shame, as they were often punished with shame and humiliation as opposed to the physical beatings in many boys schools.

+The child who is sent to boarding school at an early age is still active in some of the adults who come for therapy… This aspect of the personality is often in stark contrast to the highly articulate persona of the initial presentation.
 The armoured personality and encapsulated emotional self becomes a way of being and influences the way ex-boarders may interact as adults.
-As a child, the ex-boarder splits off parts of his vulnerable self in order to survive, and the adult may show signs of amnesia and an inability to get in touch with their feelings.
+As a child, the ex-boarder split off parts of his vulnerable self in order to survive, and the adult may show signs of amnesia and an inability to get in touch with their feelings.
 Ex-boarders may show symptoms of dissociation and it may manifest as a sense of feeling permanently distant from the world which is a recognised symptom of PTSD.
 Therefore an approach that attends to bodily symptoms and links the person to their body experiences may help.
 The ex-boarder may need to learn that it is safe to have feelings.
-The moments of meeting may be the strongest therapeutic factors in working with Boarding School Survivors.